CVFireDragon/PowerToolsNX/README.md

 An app that can reboot or power off your Nintendo Switch

 ## Todo
-Make a version that can reboot into rcm (probs not possible for a while)
+Make a reboot into RCM option (probs not possible for a while)